rdagumampan/yuniql-web/content/docs/get-started.md

 +++
-title = "Quick Start"
+title = "Get started!"
-description = "Up and running in under 10 minutes" weight = 10
-draft = false
-toc = false
-bref = "This is an express guide to using yuniql-cli.
+description = "Kick-start your database devops in 10 minutes.
+Install, run, verify." bref = "This is an express guide to using yuniql CLI.
 Yuniql allows developers and DBAs to run migration steps from CLI.
-Run these commands line by line via Command Prompt (CMD)."
+Run these commands line by line via Command Prompt (CMD)." weight = 1 draft = false toc = false
 +++

 #### Install yuniql